Wilson's Mills, North Carolina

 Wilson's Mills is a town in Johnston County, North Carolina, United States.
-In 2010, the population was 2,277, up from 1,291 in 2000.
-As of 2018, the estimated population was 2,689.
+As of the 2020 census, Wilson's Mills had a population of 2,534.

 Geography

 Wilson's Mills is located in north-central Johnston County.
 It is 6 mi north of Smithfield, the county seat.
 U.S. Route 70 passes through the southern side of the town, leading northwest 26 mi to Raleigh and southeast 6 mi to Interstate 95 at Selma.

 According to the United States Census Bureau, Wilson's Mills has a total area of 11.7 km2, of which 0.02 km2, or 0.16%, are water.